Your Guide to 3 Big Cities

 Mercato (1216 Spruce St.) is an Italian storefront restaurant where you are welcome to bring your own alcohol or wine.

-Parc (227 S. 18th St.) is bistro with fantastic views of Rittenhouse Square that serves breakfast, lunch, and dinner.
+Parc (227 S. 18th St.) is a bistro with fantastic views of Rittenhouse Square that serves breakfast, lunch, and dinner.

 Jaleo (480 7th St. NW): This iconic D.C. restaurant has Spanish tapas prepared by star chef Jose Andres.

-Excellent supper and brunch are served at Le Diplomate (1601 14th St. NW), French bistro located along the 14th Street corridor.
+Excellent supper and brunch are served at Le Diplomate (1601 14th St. NW), a French bistro located along the 14th Street corridor.